elastic/search-ui/ADVANCED.md

 This makes Search UI useful for services like `elasticsearch` which do not have a Connector available.

+For a thorough example of this, see the demo in [examples/elasticsearch](examples/elasticsearch/README.md)

 ### Overriding Connector Handlers